Choragic Monument of Nikias: Archaeology

 In 1889 Wilhelm Dörpfeld proposed a site in the area of the Odeon of Herodes Atticus for the foundations of the building, which idea was eventually discarded.
-This identification was then used as a terminus ante quem for the destruction of the choragic monument and the building of the Beulé Gate before the construction of the Odeon in the middle of the second century.
-William Dinsmoor finally identified the site in 1910.
+This identification was then used as a terminus ante quem for the destruction of the choragic monument and the building of the Beulé Gate before the construction of the Odeon in the middle of the 2nd century.
+William Bell Dinsmoor finally identified the site in 1910.

 Most of the surviving architectural remains of the choragic monument, notably its inscription, were later built into the central portion of the Beulé Gate, which was uncovered by Charles Ernest Beulé in 1852.
 These remains were first studied in 1885 by Dörpfeld.

-The exact date of the destruction of the monument is unknown, however, Dinsmoor argued that it might have been at the same time as the demolition of the Stoa of Eumenes in the late Roman period, before the reconstruction of the Theatre of Dionysos by Phaidros in the 3rd or 4th century CE.
+The exact date of the destruction of the monument is unknown, however, Dinsmoor argued that it might have been at the same time as the demolition of the Stoa of Eumenes in the late Roman period, before the reconstruction by Phaidros of the Theatre of Dionysos in the 3rd or 4th century CE.

 Choragic monuments

 Two of the major choragic monuments that have survived (Thrasyllos' and Nikias') belong to the period of oligarchic rule under the Macedonian regency, and it is perhaps significant that these are not on the Street of the Tripods, where most choragic prizes and monuments were placed.
 The conspicuous display of wealth and prestige they represent may have been an attempt to further the political careers of the choregoi and as such prompted the sumptuary law of Demetrios of Phaleron.

-Present remains of the monument of Nikias.